chewitt-swts/Rocketmiles/README.md

 Once you’ve installed Selenium’s Python bindings, it’s time to download the Webdriver.
 Start by going here: https://selenium-python.readthedocs.io/installation.html#drivers

 On that webpage, locate the link for Chrome’s drivers.
 Download the driver from the link.
 It will come as a zip file.
 Extract it to the directory/filepath of your choosing.
-For best results, store it in a simple path, such as /home/USERNAME/Drivers or C:\\Drivers.
+For best results, store it in a simple path, such as `/home/USERNAME/Drivers` or `C:\\USER\Drivers`.
 Save the filepath for reference.

 <b>Running the Test Suite</b>